-G2.2 Provide streets in a highly interconnected network structure that is simple and legible, and provides good access to neighbourhood centres and public facilities.
+G2.2 Provide streets in a highly interconnected network structure that is simple and legible, and provides good access to public transport services, neighbourhood centres and public facilities.

 This will be characterised by relatively small blocks (particularly at and close to any neighbourhood centre) and will provide a choice of routes.
-Long culde-sacs should as far as possible be avoided.
+Long cul-de-sacs should as far as possible be avoided.
 Where these are necessary because of topography, their heads should be interconnected wherever possible to provide access for pedestrians and cyclists.
+Where practicable, new residential development should either be located within 500 metres of a public transport route or provide for a viable public transport route.